mat-shepherd/CI_PP3_COUNTDOWN_GAME/README.md

 - Displays the user's current score and any previous high score.
 - Displays a user prompt asking the user to enter their name and briefly explains valid name formatting.
 - If this is a repeat game, the prompt instead asks if the user wants to keep their existing name from their previous game or enter a new name.
-- Stores the user name to display on the following screens and to record user's score if a high score is achieved.
+- Stores the user name to display on the following screens and to record the user's score if a high score is achieved.
 - The prompt provides specific feedback if invalid values are entered.
 - User stories covered: 1, 4, 5, 6, 7, 9, 11, 12, 13, 14